mcapparelli/blog-mirror/AIAgentsMyFirstMission.md

-# Managing a Group of Autonomous Agents
+# AI Agents: My First Mission

 I never thought I’d end up managing a group of autonomous agents with their own initiative, no filters, and zero sense of limits.
 But here I am: new site live, code deployed, and that weird feeling of not knowing if I did something brilliant… or if I just played with fire and got lucky.It all started with the idea of giving my portfolio site a fresh look.
 I already had a previous version: functional, neat, with clear content.
 But it didn’t really convey what I wanted to show.
 I wanted the design to speak for me, to better reflect my style and personality, without having to rewrite everything from scratch or launch a long, complex project.
 I was aiming for a restyling that was quick but meaningful, that brought freshness without losing essence.
 And that’s when I asked myself: